D3-branes wrapped on a spindle: solutions

 which satisfy $q(y)=q_1(y)q_2(y)$.
 In contrast to the topological twist, this spinor depends on the coordinates of $\Sigma$.
-Moreover, as shown in \cite{paper1}, the spinor is in fact a section of a non-trivial bundle over $\Sigma$.
-We emphasise that the gauge choice used in \eqref{soln} has been fixed by requiring the solution $\epsilon$ to be independent of $z$.
+Moreover, as shown in \cite{Ferrero:2020twa}, the spinor is in fact a section of a non-trivial bundle over $\Sigma$.
+Note that the gauge choice used in \eqref{soln} has been fixed by requiring $\epsilon$ to be independent of $z$.